Tabizzz/KokoLang/README.md

 ﻿# KokoLang

-Kokolang is a asembly-inspired dynamic virtual machine based on registers.
+Kokolang is a dynamic virtual machine based on registers.

 to see more info see the doc subdirectory.